Why are rail fares going up again?

 In its last command paper, the government promised to address "the concerns about rail fares and the impact they have on hard-pressed families - by ending inflation-busting increases in average regulated fares at the earliest opportunity".

-That is the promise, although they cannot put a timescale on it.
+That is the promise, although they can't put a timescale on it.
+So your guess is as good as mine.
+It certainly isn't due to happen before the next general election.

+For the record, I have just bought my first yearly season ticket.
+For the princely sum of £4,240.
+I could buy a 2003 reg Ducati Monster for that.